Tajuddin Muhammad Badruddin: Birth

-Tajuddin Baba was born in 1861 (1277 AH) to the family of Imam Hassan, being a tenth-generation descendant of the founder of the world Sufi Naqshbandi order, Baha-ud-Din Naqshband Bukhari, and a 22nd-generation descendant of the eleventh imam, Hasan al-Askari.
+Tajuddin Baba was born in 1861 (1277 AH).
+He belongs to the family of Imam Husayn, being a tenth-generation descendant of the founder of the world Sufi Naqshbandi order, Baha-ud-Din Naqshband Bukhari, and a 22nd-generation descendant of the eleventh imam, Hasan al-Askari.
 Baba's forefathers had migrated from Mecca and settled down in Madras, India.
 His father was an employee in military.